About eServices for employers

 2. Add EAMS (Employer Account Management System) to your list of SAW services.
 Instructions for both steps (PDF).

-- If you want to manage your employees’ unemployment claims online and DO have a SecureAccess Washington account with access to EAMS (Employer Account Management System)
+- If you DO have a SecureAccess Washington account with access to EAMS (Employer Account Management System)

 You need to “request access to locked services” inside EAMS.
 You might already have access to locked services.
 Find out by signing in to your EAMS account.
 On the EAMS home page, hover your cursor over the Request access to locked services link.
 If you already have access, a message will appear to inform you.
 See the instructions for requesting access to locked services (Word).